-JXP was charged with assault occasioning actual bodily harm after he punched his 15-year-old son in the face during an argument at their family home.
-JXP was a lawyer.
+Police charged JXP with assault occasioning actual bodily harm after he punched his 15-year-old son in the face during an argument at their family home.
+He was a lawyer.
 JXP had acted spontaneously and impulsively in hitting the child.
-The child had a brown belt in karate and had shaped up immediately before the incident.
+However, the child had a brown belt in karate and had shaped up immediately before the incident.

 The material documented that JXP was a loving and caring father, that he had never behaved in a similar fashion and he was unlikely to ever conduct himself in this way again.
-He had sought counselling and the child was seeing a behavioural therapist in relation to his behaviour at home.
+Since the incident, he had sought counselling.
+Also, the child was seeing a behavioural therapist in relation to his behaviour at home.

-- and that there was likely to be an argument of self-defence available to him that he forewent in order to spare his son from being cross-examined and to shorten the proceedings.
+- and that there was likely to be an argument of self-defence available to him that he forewent in order to spare his son from experiencing a cross-examination and to shorten the proceedings.

 In those circumstances, the learned magistrate imposed no conviction and placed him on a good behaviour bond.